-Here are some important reasons why women should include long-term care as part of their retirement plan:
+Here are some important reasons why women should include long-term care when preparing for retirement:

 Women typically have lower retirement incomes than men.